bogen85/CudaText_modeline_plugin/readme/readme.txt

 Modeline will only be checked for if the file size is <= "ui_max_size_lexer" (in MB).

-Modeline will typcially be in a comment.
+Modeline will typically be in a comment.

 If the file only contains 10 lines or less, then all lines will be checked.
 Otherwise the top 5 lines will checked for first, and if not found, then the bottom 5 lines will be checked.